develosi/debugist-project/README.md

 If a user is not the admin, then they are unable to create or delete projects, this is restricted to the admin user only.
 Flash messages will be displayed to let users know if they are attempting to complete an action that they are not authorised to do.

-I have also created modals that appear to have users double confirm before a user can delete any sections.
+I have also created modals that appear to have users double confirm before a user can delete any projects/tasks.

 ---